Superyou/papers/micro_rebuttal.md

 We currently do not have a measurement for power overhead but the extra coherence traffic can contribute to that.
 Thus the traffic results can provide some indirect clue.

 Regarding area, the main overhead is due to speculative buffer, similar to InvisiSpec except the counting bloom filter.
-We provide the summary of the overhead in Table XXX.

 * QC2: More Parsec benchmark?

-We made an effort to run XX more program, the results are included in Figure XX.
+We made an effort to run more program for both SPEC and PARSEC.
+Unfortunately, some of the benchmarks will compile systemcalls that could not be recognized by gem5 simulator.
+We add new results for SPEC2017, but we do not get more result for PARSEC at this moment.

 * QC3: Source of performance improvement, cycle breakdown.

-We added the results and analysis in Section XXX.
+We added the results and analysis in Section 7.2.

 # Rev-D